JacieChao/longhorn-tests-wiki/Manual-Test-Plan.md

 # Test cases

 The `controller` below is referring to the Longhorn Engine working as the controller.
-It's not about the Kubernetes controller in the Longhorn Manager.
+It's not the Kubernetes controller in the Longhorn Manager.

 ## Physical node down
 1. One physical node down should result in the state of that node change to `Down`